DingLi156516/DBMS-project/README.md

 password: 31Vickey

-The tasks and complex queries that student can perform:
+The tasks and complex queries that a student can perform:
 Task C, Task E, Task F, Task H, Complex Query 3

-The tasks and complex queries that admin can perform:
+The tasks and complex queries that an admin can perform:
 Task B, Task C, Task D, Task G, Task H, Complex Query 1, Complex Query 2

-The tasks and complex queries that faculty can perform:
+The tasks and complex queries that a faculty can perform:
 Complex Query 4, Complex Query 5

 All the new users can perform Task A (user registration)